-- How to independently analyze and interpret media texts and cultural artifacts pertaining to the political dimensions of screens and the individual as well as institutional practices and cultures surrounding them, including user and audience responses, production processes, regulations, laws etc.
+- How to independently analyse and interpret media texts and cultural artefacts pertaining to the political dimensions of screens and the individual as well as institutional practices and the cultures surrounding them.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is not available for single course students.

 This course is only available for MA-students accepted on the Screen Cultures program.